Faisal of Saudi Arabia: Education development

-Education received paramount attention and underwent significant improvements during Faisal's reign.
-Reforms were implemented in the curricula, accompanied by an increase in foreign educational missions.
-Special provisions were made to financially support families who lacked resources to educate their children, emphasizing equal opportunities for both male and female students.
-Textbooks were distributed free of charge, eliminating any associated fees.
-In 1974, Faisal also directed the establishment of Imam Muhammad bin Saud Islamic University in Riyadh.
-Furthermore, in 1967, he established the King Abdulaziz University in Jeddah.
-In 1974, he ordered the Council of Ministers to merge the university with the government, converting it to a public university and offering free education to Saudi students.
+Education expanded during Faisal's reign through curriculum reform, the growth of foreign educational missions, and financial support for students from low-income families.
+He also supported sending Saudi students abroad for study and training.
+Textbooks were distributed free of charge.
+In 1974, Faisal ordered the establishment of Imam Muhammad bin Saud Islamic University in Riyadh.
+In 1967, he established King Abdulaziz University in Jeddah.
+In 1974, he ordered the Council of Ministers to merge the university into the state system as a public university offering free education to Saudi students.
 In 1975, the College of Petroleum and Minerals in Dhahran was converted into the King Fahd University of Petroleum and Minerals.
-Similarly, King Faisal University was established in Al-Ahsa in 1975, although it was inaugurated during the reign of his brother Khalid in 1977.
+King Faisal University was also established in Al-Ahsa in 1975 and was inaugurated during the reign of his brother Khalid in 1977.

-Faisal is recognized for his significant contributions to women's education in Saudi Arabia, starting from his time as crown prince.
-In 1956, he established the first regular government school for girls in the country, known as Dar Al Hanan.
-This school was established under the patronage of his wife Iffat.
-A major milestone occurred in 1960 when a royal order was issued during the reign of King Saud, leading to the establishment of the General Presidency for Girls Education.
-This marked the official beginning of women's education in Saudi Arabia, providing them with broader access to educational opportunities.
+Faisal played an important role in the expansion of women's education in Saudi Arabia, beginning during his time as crown prince.
+In 1956, he established Dar Al Hanan, described as the first regular government school for girls in the country, under the patronage of his wife Iffat.
+In 1960, a royal order issued during the reign of King Saud established the General Presidency for Girls Education, marking an early stage in the formal development of women's education in Saudi Arabia.

 Health development

-Medical professionals, including doctors and nursing staff, were recruited from various countries worldwide under the leadership of King Faisal.
-Recognizing the importance of healthcare, he issued an order to establish the King Faisal Specialist Hospital in Riyadh on land that he donated, which commenced its operations in 1975.
-Collaboration with the World Health Organization was fostered to develop government health programs.
-Notably, significant investments were allocated to the healthcare sector, with funding reaching 3.4% of the budget, aimed at advancing the foundational components of the healthcare system.
-In 1973 alone, the allocated budget for public health and social affairs amounted to 591 million riyals.
-The kingdom implemented a strategic planning system within its five-year plan from 1970 to 1975.
-The number of doctors increased to 1,020, health assistants rose to 3,750, hospital beds witnessed a 30% increase, dispensaries expanded by 60%, and the number of health centers grew to 200, reflecting the Kingdom's commitment to enhancing healthcare services.
+During Faisal's reign, Saudi Arabia recruited doctors and nursing staff from abroad and expanded state health programs.
+Faisal ordered the establishment of the King Faisal Specialist Hospital in Riyadh on land that he donated, and the hospital began operations in 1975.
+His government also worked with the World Health Organization to develop health programs.
+State spending on healthcare also increased during this period.
+Healthcare funding reached 3.4% of the budget, and the budget for public health and social affairs amounted to 591 million riyals in 1973.
+Health planning also formed part of the kingdom's five-year plan for 1970 to 1975.
+During these years, the number of doctors rose to 1,020, health assistants to 3,750, hospital beds increased by 30%, dispensaries by 60%, and health centers to 200.